saigerutherford/fetal-code/README.md

 ## Running the auto-mask code options
 ### Use pre-trained model
 Images should be in 3D volume format (split the 4D time series into individual volumes).
 File naming should be consistent.
 Currently, the code expects images to be in a folder called "images/" and named as "zpr_SubjectID_runID_vol0000.nii". createMask.py is the script to run to create new masks using the model trained with all hand drawn brain masks.
+In order to use the correct pre-trained model, make sure that line 152 of trainModel.py is set as follows: `main(train=False, timeString='2018-06-08_10:47')`
+You will also need to edit lines 57-62 of createMasks.py in order to match the path to the directory of where your data lives.
+You can also specify (in createMasks.py lines 64-67) a single file to be masked if you are not masking multiple volumes/subjects.

 ### Train model on your data
 Instructions for training model on new data coming soon.